DBereznak/react-hangman/README.md

+# React Hangman 2.0

+updated React version.
+Added a AI generated image that I chopped up instead of using the old stick figures I was using.
+Added keeeping track of words correct, and you can't submit a empty input on the letter now.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).